DAN 004 wuz ere takin over ur druft

 Try telling that to the guy kitted out in golden armor who is happily slaying the crap out of a dragon with his shmancy golden sword.

-refers to any situation where an object made of gold is shown to be better than if it were made out of iron for no adequately explained reason.
+This trope refers to any situation where an object made of gold is shown to be better than if it were made out of iron for no adequately explained reason.
 It should be noted, though, that gold really beats

 iron in some aspects (conductivity, corrosion resistance, and of course, value) - but iron pretty much beats gold in toughness and weight, something that writers often forgot when they make something that is supposedly ironclad uses gold instead.
 Indeed, this fallacy comes from the assumption that gold equals wealth and wealth equals power - and thus gold must be the most powerful!

 Part of the RPG Cliches